-Working in partnership with yourselves as parents and carers is fundamental to children's learning and we value any support you can give your child during their time in school.
+Working in partnership with yourselves as parents and guardians is fundamental to children's learning and we value any support you can give your child during their time in school.
 Please feel free to talk to us at anytime about any issues or concerns you may have.
+We hold two parent's information evenings per year in autumn and spring.